 We prepare an annual statement on recommendations concerning active ownership.
 Appendix 5 summarises PenSam's approach to each of the seven recommendations concerning active ownership from the committee for good corporate governance.
-Furthermore, PenSam prepares and annual report on Active Ownership.
-This report is available via pensam.dk.

 Finally, PenSam has a policy for active ownership.
 See appendix 6.